Target (NYSE:TGT) Price Target Raised to $190.00

-Target (NYSE:TGT – Get Free Report) had its target price lifted by equities researchers at Wells Fargo & Company from $165.00 to $190.00 in a note issued to investors on Wednesday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the retailer’s stock.
-Wells Fargo & Company‘s price objective would suggest a potential upside of 12.69% from the company’s previous close.
+Target (NYSE:TGT – Free Report) had its price target raised by Guggenheim from $160.00 to $190.00 in a research report released on Wednesday, Benzinga reports.
+They currently have a buy rating on the retailer’s stock.

-Target (NYSE:TGT – Get Free Report) last posted its quarterly earnings data on Tuesday, March 5th.
-The retailer reported $2.98 earnings per share for the quarter, beating analysts’ consensus estimates of $2.41 by $0.57.
-Target had a return on equity of 30.69% and a net margin of 3.40%.
-The business had revenue of $31.47 billion during the quarter, compared to the consensus estimate of $31.83 billion.
-During the same period in the prior year, the business posted $1.89 earnings per share.
-Target’s quarterly revenue was up 1.6% on a year-over-year basis.
-Sell-side analysts expect that Target will post 8.37 EPS for the current year.
+Target (NYSE:TGT – Get Free Report) last announced its quarterly earnings results on Tuesday, March 5th.
+The retailer reported $2.98 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.41 by $0.57.
+Target had a net margin of 3.87% and a return on equity of 33.41%.
+The company had revenue of $31.47 billion for the quarter, compared to the consensus estimate of $31.83 billion.
+During the same quarter in the prior year, the firm earned $1.89 earnings per share.
+The company’s revenue for the quarter was up 1.6% compared to the same quarter last year.
+On average, research analysts anticipate that Target will post 9.26 EPS for the current fiscal year.

 Institutional Investors Weigh In On Target